AvikantSrivastava/avikant.com/src/pages/about.md

 />
 I am Avikant, a software engineer with a strong focus on machine learning and backend development.

+I currently work at <a href="https://en.wikipedia.org/wiki/CERN">CERN</a> as a Software Engineer within the Computer Security team, where I focus on consolidating infrastructure and maintaining critical services for our Security Operation Center (SoC), including intrusion detection, incident response, logging, and traceability.

-Currently working at <a href="https://www.hackerrank.com">HackerRank</a>, I had the opportunity to work in the machine learning team, where I actively contributed to the development of industry's formost <a href="https://www.hackerrank.com/features/plagiarism-detection/">AI Powered Plagiarism</a> and ML Platform buildout.
+Previosly I worked at <a href="https://www.hackerrank.com">HackerRank</a>, I had the opportunity to work in the machine learning team, where I actively contributed to the development of industry's formost <a href="https://www.hackerrank.com/features/plagiarism-detection/">AI Powered Plagiarism</a> and ML Platform buildout.

+In addition to my professional work, I’m developing a multiplayer implementation of the popular card game UNO at <a href="https://avikant.com/uno">avikant.com/uno</a>.
+This project offers a great opportunity to learn Go, explore WebSockets, and deepen my understanding of concurrent programming.

-I'm a huge technology fan and love staying updated on the latest developments in science and technology, I absolutely love chatting about space, science, math, computing, music, philosophy and more!
+I’m passionate about technology and stay up-to-date with the latest developments in science and tech.
+I love chatting about space, science, math, computing, music, philosophy, and more!

 ## Programming